 2. The land is unspoiled with wild thyme, jasmine and sage and other fragrant herbs.

 3.There are many lovely beaches (over 45 ) including Avelemonas and Kapsali Bay.

 4. If you like coffee, the freddo esspressos is fantastic everywhere!
 Along with another tasty drink, the Fatourada.

-I bet you did not know Kythera was one of the Ionian Islands did you?
+Kythera is one of the Ionian islands.
 It is a beautiful island popular with the wealthy Athenians.
-It is south of the Peloponessos and the ferry runs from Neapolis, Githion and Kasteli in Crete with a couple boats a week leaving from Pireaus.
-Nice beaches, beautiful towns.
-Accommodations are scarce so book before you go especially in August when returning Greek-Australians fill the island. if you are looking for a beautiful off the beaten path island this may be it. (from Matt's travel website - see below).
+It is south of the Peloponnesos and the ferry runs from Neapolis, Githion and Kasteli in Crete with a couple boats a week leaving from Pireaus.
+Nice beaches, beautiful towns. if you are looking for a beautiful off the beaten path island this may be it. (from Matt's travel website - see below).